-So many are already laid of, lost their jobs, if you’re working from home, you’re probably thinking, what expenses can I cut/freeze to ensure my dollars will stretch in case of an emergency.
-That’s why today I’m here to share the 10 expenses you should cut during the outbreak.
+So many are already laid off, lost their jobs, if you’re working from home, you’re probably thinking, what expenses can I cut/freeze to ensure my dollars will stretch in case of an emergency.
+Learning how to deliver basic first aid, saving up on minor splurges that we usually tend to do, or even curbing the luxuries we mistake for necessities could prove to be vital at times like this.
+That’s why I’m here today to share the 10 expenses you should cut during the outbreak.

-That is not a signal that I don’t trust on the income we currently have.
+That is not a signal that I don’t trust the income we currently have.
 We’ve worked from home and our clients are utilizing our digital services more than ever.
+We’ve even been looking to find vouchers and coupon codes in magazines, as well as online resources (for example, take a look at this website) to save on expenses for any purchases that we intend to make.

 It is, though, a wise move to cut/freeze expenses and experiences we are not using during the outbreak and social distancing time.